 Using muscaria oil for pain is an age old practice and new research points to ACE receptor involvement.
 This is an ancient Russian recipe.
+I sell this oil in my store and it helps to support this site and pay the bills around here!

 From what I've heard, this oil can be used for spot treatment and will go into the skin and treat the nerves.